jorger99/QuantSim/readme.md

     - wavefunction will be a wavepacket, time evolve it with the wiggle factor $e^{iE/\hbar t}$, show dissipation
     - is it even worth showing the non-normalized free particle? probably only interesting if it follows after a $\delta$ potential

+- Example 4: quantum harmonic oscillator
+    - wavefunction will be hermite polynomials, derive the coefficients for each mode and then time evolve
+    - save coefficients for each mode for visualization
+    - time evolution?

+### Visualizer

+This portion will include all the matplotlib code.
+All of the numpy number crunching should already be done, this section will take finalized arrays and then plot them accordingly.

+this section will probably be the most rigid, in order to produce nice plots, the data will be forced to look a certain way

+- Example 1: square well
+    - plot potential barriers
+    - design choice: show each mode on its own subplot in a large grid, or show each mode stacked together on one large plot?

+- Example 2: tunneling particle
+    - plot potential barriers, thickness, perhaps include color
+    - how to identify regions??

+- Example 3: free particle
+    - plot wavepacket and then time evolve it!!

+- Example 4: quantum harmonic oscillator
+    - plot potential, show value of k
+    - design choice similar to square well, might want to do subplots since these get very messy